jy8liu/UCI-Bootcamp-Project-1/README.md

 ## UCI-Bootcamp-Project-1

 ### Welcome to Story Forge, your go-to destination for endless storytelling possibilities!.
-With Story Forge, not only can you craft original tales based on your imagination, but you can also bring them to life with captivating visuals.
+With Story Forge, not only can you craft original tales based on your imagination, but you can also bring them to life.

 # About
 ### Story Forge combines the power of storytelling and visual artistry to deliver a truly immersive creative experience.
-Utilizing advanced AI algorithms, Story Forge generates unique stories tailored to your input, while also producing stunning images to complement your narrative.
+Utilizing advanced AI algorithms, Story Forge generates unique stories tailored to your input.

 # 2. User Story